-Memphis Shea clinic helps people who suffer of tinnitus.
-Let’s have a closer look what tinnitus is and some of its common causes.
+Memphis Shea clinic helps people who suffer from tinnitus.
+Let’s have a closer look at what tinnitus is and some of its common causes.

 What is Tinnitus?

 Tinnitus is the perception of noise in the ear or head.
 It is generated inside the body rather than coming from the outside.
 Tinnitus is usually a symptom of some other problem just like dizziness.
 The problem is often more noticeable at bedtime or in quiet places.
 Approximately 10 percent of the population is affected to some degree.
 It is more common the older we get.
-Left untreated, tinnitus can lead to irritability, troubles focusing, difficulty sleeping and even depression.
+Left untreated, tinnitus can lead to irritability, trouble focusing, difficulty sleeping, and even depression.
 It is a challenging condition.
-While Tinnitus can´t be cured, fortunately treatments are available.
-The first step is to have an thorough evaluation to determine the cause.
+While Tinnitus can´t be cured, fortunately, treatments are available.
+The first step is to have a thorough evaluation to determine the cause.
 This will determine the further suitable treatment option.

 The Common Causes of Tinnitus

-One of the most common causes of tinnitus is the exposure to loud sounds.
-The noises cause damage to sounds sensitive cells of the cochlea (a spiral shaped organ in the inner ear).
+One of the most common causes of tinnitus is exposure to loud sounds.
+The noises cause damage to sounds-sensitive cells of the cochlea (a spiral-shaped organ in the inner ear).
 Other conditions that can lead to tinnitus are: